 Using this method means the seller doesn’t have to pay tax out of their own pocket, but rather they pay the tax based on how much money they received from the client. (which affects their net sales revenue)

-However, when advertising your price in Canada or the US, you can also state whether the tax is included or not and therefore ensure your tax treatment online is consistent.
+However, when advertising your price in the US or Canada you can also state whether the tax is included or not and therefore ensure your tax treatment online is consistent.

-It should be obvious that VAT will have a significant impact on your commercial model when selling online to customers all over the world, it is therefore imperative to factor all of this in when forming your global business model.
+It should be obvious that VAT will have a significant impact on your profitability when selling online to customers all over the world.
+It is, therefore, imperative to factor all of this in when forming your global business model.
 Having a technology platform that can automate this type of VAT calculation is becoming business critical for online sellers and working with a trusted VAT partner who has practical experience and global reach will ensure that your business isn’t destroyed by poor tax planning.

 VatGlobal are partnering with MerchantSpring to streamline multi-marketplace operations for cross-border sellers.